-If plan to fly in the next couple of days or weeks but don’t have a ticket yet, see the ‘deals’ section below.
-Then, review the last-minute checklist which can save time and trouble, and maybe even a few bucks.
+If plan to fly in the next couple of days or weeks but don’t have a ticket yet, we can help, but before you pack, take a look at our the last-minute checklist for Christmas, holiday, New Year’s travel.
+You might be able to save save money, maybe even some time and trouble.

 Finding Last-Minute Deals